basegate/basegate-contracts/projects/core/docs/interfaces/IERC20Minimal.md

 ## IERC20Minimal

-Contains a subset of the full ERC20 interface that is used in PancakeSwap V3
+Contains a subset of the full ERC20 interface that is used in BaseGate

 ### balanceOf